Appendix H: AI for OER Accessibility and Higher Education

 Tables

 In the Accessibility chapter, we discussed how to edit HTML to make a table accessible.
-This editing gets more time consuming as tables get larger, but AI like ChatGPT can automatically make these edits.
+This editing gets more time consuming as tables get larger, but AI can automatically make these edits.

 Prompt: Make the following html table accessible by using scope="col" and scope="row" where appropriate.
 Also please format your response so that each html attribute is on a separate line.